Microservices: What You Need to Know

 - You can change or scale each microservice without affecting other microservices.

-More than that, microservices allow you to develop and integrate continuously, making it possible to introduce new features to your applications at a much faster rate.
+More than that, it allow you to develop and integrate continuously, making it possible to introduce new features to your applications at a much faster rate.
 No need to re-test and re-deploy everything, just the microservice you want to change.
 Maintaining different microservices is also much simpler than traditional applications.

 Lastly, there is the expertise of your IT team.
 If you are developing the application in house, using microservices actually helps by letting your IT team use the programming language and technology that they are most familiar with, making coding and programming a whole lot faster because there is less of a learning curve involved.